jporeilly/K8s/Labs/02 Pods/01 Creating PODs/Create PODs.md

 ```
 kubectl get pods
 ```
-> Notice new POD was created
+> Notice: new POD was created

 to delete a POD:
 ```